Lokesh598/data-structures-and-algorithm/Heap/readme.md

 ## Priority Queue:
-   Priority Queue is a Data Structure that uses concepts of Heaps, but built on top of vector or dynamic array.
+   Priority Queue is a Data Structure that uses concepts of Heaps, but built on top of vector or dynamic array. time complexity - adding single element in pq, takes logn time so for n elements it will be nlogn time.

 suntax of priority queue__
 ```c++